Digicel

-Digicel is a Jamaican-based Caribbean mobile phone network and home entertainment provider operating in 25 markets worldwide.
+Digicel is a Jamaican-based Caribbean mobile phone network and home entertainment provider, operating in 25 markets worldwide.

-Digicel has operated in several countries, including Guyana, Fiji, Haiti, Trinidad and Tobago, Samoa, St. Lucia, Suriname, and Jamaica.
-In 2024 a group of U.S. private equity firms took over control of the company as part of debt restructuring.
+Digicel has operated in several countries, including Guyana, Fiji, Haiti, Trinidad and Tobago, Samoa, St. Lucia, Suriname, Papua New Guinea, and Jamaica.
+In 2024, a group of U.S. private equity firms took over control of the company as part of debt restructuring.

 History

 Digicel was founded in 2001 by Irish entrepreneur Denis O'Brien.
 The company launched in April 2001 in Jamaica.
 In March 2003, Digicel expanded to St. Lucia and St. Vincent.
 In 2005, Digicel purchased Cingular Wireless’ Caribbean and Bermudan operations.

 In April 2006, Digicel launched its services in Trinidad and Tobago.
 In May 2006, Digicel began operations in Haïti.
 Between 2006 and 2008, Digicel expanded into the Central American mainland, as well as the Pacific.
 In September 2006, it acquired an unrelated mobile phone provider: Digicel Holdings in El Salvador.